kHarshit/poems/_texts/with-all-that-extra-time.md

 - With all that extra time to spend,
 - To spare, to share, to know -
 - I'd live my dreams...

-- ... but in the end,
-- I'd only waste it though.